rtimmons/smarthome/README.md

         - lint yaml
         - figure out if there is anything running as root that shouldn't be
     - integrations
-        - KMS or hashicorp vault for better secrets management
         - Grafana for metrics

 ## System Ideas / Dumping Ground